selinon/selinon/docs.source/start.rst

 The second flow is slightly more complex.
 We (always) start with `Task1`. `Task1` will transparently store results in `Storage1`.
 After `Task1` finishes, Selinon (to be more precise dispatcher task) checks results of `Task1` in `Storage1` and if condition ```result['foo'] == 'bar'``` is evaluated as True, dispatcher starts nodes `Task2` and `flow2`.
 After both `Task2` and `flow2` finish, dispatcher starts `Task3`.
 If the condition ```result['foo'] == bar``` is met, `Task1` is started and the whole process is recursively done again.
 Results of all tasks are stored in database named `Storage1` except for results computed in sub-flow `flow2`, where `Storage2` is used.

 Note that `Task2` and the whole `flow2` could be executed in parallel as there are no data nor time dependencies between these two nodes.
 Selinon runs as many nodes as possible in parallel.
-This makes it really easy to scale your system - the only bottleneck you can get is number of computational nodes in your cluster (or limitations on storage/database side).
+This makes it really easy to scale your system - the only bottleneck you can get is number of computational nodes in your cluster or limitations on storage/database side.

 Refer to `Selinonlib <https://github.com/selinon/selinonlib>`_ for plotting flow graphs.
 The YAML configuration that was used to plot examples is shown bellow.